PerfectCarl/elementary-files-testing/samba-servers.md

 ## Test cases for accessing remote samba servers

 Testing requires access to at least one accessible Samba server on the local network.
 That server should provide at least one public share and one password-protected share.
 The server should be in the default workgroup 'WORKGROUP' and broadcast its presence on the network.
 All other Samba configuration settings are assumed to be such as to not prevent the tests from succeeding.
 Single-click mode is assumed (otherwise double-clicking will be required for some actions).
 Depending on the speed of the network and the number of servers some delay may be experienced in refreshing the network view.
+It is assumed that the password to the remote samba server has not already been stored locally at the start of testing (see test 06).

+The functioning of additional plugin context menu items with samba servers is outside the scope of this test suite.
+See test suites for individual plugins.

 ### SAMBA-01
 Click on the `Entire Network` bookmark in the sidebar.